-When I was Reading MDR, I was fascinated by how the Age of Enlightenment was presented by Jung.
-Coming out of the middle ages, in which Religion predominated, Western civilisation pushed for a more preponderant role of reason.
+When I was reading Jung’s Memories, Dreams and Reflections, I was fascinated by how he presented the Age of Enlightenment.
+Coming out of the Middle Ages, in which religion predominated, Western civilisation pushed for a more preponderant role of reason.
 The pendulum has swung so far to the other side that we have come to a point in which reason completely dominates every thought, every idea.
 Extreme rationalism now determines every move in our lives.
 Everything that is logical, reasonable is acceptable.
 Illogical, unreasonable is unacceptable.
 The only reality that exists is that which I can directly perceive with my five senses, prove empirically or at least reach through a deductive process of cause and effect that starts in sensory perception.
-If I can not perceive it with my five senses or I can not demonstrate its existence or veracity through sheer reason, then it just does not exist.
+If I can not perceive it with my five senses or I can not demonstrate its existence or veracity through sheer logic, then it just does not exist.
 Anybody who insists on the existence of realities that can not be demonstrated by reason is a liar, a fool or a lunatic.
 And, of course, a menace to our rational society.
 This means that everything that has to do with the unconscious and unconscious processes is hardly acceptable.
 Not surprisingly, the enthronisation of reason as our only ruler had a major casualty: God.
 We “killed” God, as if this was ever possible, and we gradually eliminated everything that was associated with it, with the soul, with the deep unconscious, with everything that is not the conscious ego.
 And, as we should have expected, this extreme rationalism combined with the inevitable extreme materialism has brought the Western man to insufferable alienation.
 We no longer know who we are, we have been unrooted and we desperately look for something to cling ourselves to, something “real”, so that we will not be washed away by the current.
 Our roots are in our own unconscious, but we can no longer see them.
 If we were only able to accept the presence of the unconscious in ourselves and to reach balance between our conscious mind and our unconscious… but we can’t.

 As a scientist, I have to rely on the facts to build a theory.
 But at the same time, to accept that the only reality that exists is that which I can touch, see, smell, hear or taste is, to me, pretentious and naïve to the extreme.
 Some animals only see in black and white, does this mean that colours don’t exist?
 I understand that they don’t exist for them, but does it mean they don’t exist at all?
 I accept the possibility, at least, that a reality exists which I can not perceive with my senses or deduce by logical reasoning.
 Anyway, I digress.